Yaba, Lagos

 Yaba is a suburb located on Lagos Mainland, Lagos in Lagos State, Nigeria.
-There are several federal government institutions in the area, which include Queen's College, the Nigerian Institute of Medical Research, the Yaba College of Technology, Igbobi College, the University of Lagos, the Federal Science and Technical College, and the Federal College of Education (Technical) Akoka.

-Yaba has one of the busiest market sites in Lagos, known as Tejuosho Market.
-The old Tejuosho market was demolished in 2008 and rebuilt into a modern shopping complex by the end of 2014.
-Directly opposite the Yaba market is a psychiatric hospital popularly known by many Lagosians as Yaba Left.

-Yaba is one of the go-to places for technology renaissance in Africa, with tech startups such as Hotels.ng, Andela, Cc-Hub and many others with a positive impact on the economy.
-The redevelopment of the Tejuosho Market, which was undertaken as part of the Lagos Megacity Project, has transformed it into a major shopping center for Lagosians.
-The market complex houses various facilities including boutiques, food stores, and a sports center.
+With its educational institutions and technological start-ups, Yaba is considered the technological hub of Lagos.
+Inaugurated in 2021, the ultra-modern Mobolaji Johnson Central Station in Yaba connects Lagos with the country's third largest city, Ibadan, via one of the few standard-gauge railway lines in Africa.
+The bus station in Yaba stands out with its tent-like architecture.
+Yaba's market, especially around Tejuosho, is known as "the shopping centre of Lagos".

 History

 Yaba Local council Development area was carved out of the old Lagos Mainland Local government area, which was created in 1977 as a separate Local government following the national reform of Local governments in September 1976.
 Lagos Mainland was carved out of Lagos city council which administered the Lagos Metropolitan city consisting of Lagos Island and Lagos Mainland.
-With the creation of three more Local governments on 27 August 1991, the former Lagos mainland was re-constituted with Surulere carved out of it.
-Yaba Local council Development area was one of the 37 newly created Local council Development areas created out of Lagos Mainland by the administration of Senator Bola Ahmed Tinubu, after the state assembly passed a law creating new Local council Development areas.
+With the creation of three more Local governments on 27 August 1991, the former Lagos mainland was re-constituted, with Surulere carved out of it.
+Yaba Local Council Development Area was one of the 37 newly created Local Council development areas created out of Lagos Mainland by the administration of Senator Bola Ahmed Tinubu, after the state assembly passed a law creating new Local Council development areas.

+Educational institutions

+There are several federal government institutions in the area, which include Queen's College, Methodist Girl’s High School, the Nigerian Institute of Medical Research, the Yaba College of Technology, Igbobi College, the University of Lagos, the Federal Science and Technical College, Lagos state college of health technology (first college of health in Nigeria), and the Federal College of Education (Technical) Akoka.

+CETEP City University is a private university in Yaba.
+The university has been offering undergraduate and postgraduate programmes since its establishment in 2005.

+Lagos State College of Health Technology (LASCOHET) is an institution that offers degree programmes in the health sector, such as Health Information Management, Pharmacy Technology, Medical Laboratory Technology, Community Health Extension and Environmental Health Technology; it is located in Yaba.

+Tech start-ups

+Yaba is also one of the favoured locations for the establishment of many companies.
+Thanks to numerous start-ups such as Hotels.ng, CcHUB and Andela, Yaba has developed into a technology centre.
+Andela is one of the seven tech unicorns of Africa[1].